Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Customer-Experience.md

 ### Change plan

-> The below diagram illustrates the flow of information between Azure and the Azure marketplace SDK client application.
+> The below diagram illustrates the flow of information between Azure and the Azure marketplace SaaS Accelerator application.
 ![Update subscription](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/media/saas-update-api-v2-calls-from-saas-service-a.png)
 1. Log on to the customer provisioning application.
 2. Click **Subscriptions** from the menu on the top, in case you are not on the page that shows you the list of subscriptions.
 The table on this page lists all the subscriptions and their status.